mnl359/workshop-terraform/README.md

 # Wordpress Application Deployment using Terraform, Ansible and CircleCI to AWS

-In the following notes I want to show you how to deploy Wordpress Web Application to AWS using Terraform, Ansible and CircleCI.
+In the following notes I want to show you how to deploy Wordpress Application to AWS using Terraform, Ansible and CircleCI.

 Long explanation on Medium.
 Comming soon...

-**Tools needed in your workstation to follow this tutorial**
+**Used Technologies**

+- GitHub
+- CircleCI
+- AWS
+- Terraform
-- Git
+- Ansible
-- VS Code (or any other Text Editor, IDE)

 **Terraform Variables**